No matter what the outcome of a divorce, the children come first. A divorce can crush a child’s known world of security.

 Divorced Parents Must Work Together

 Unless there are some issues where parents absolutely must have limited involvement or supervised involvement with one another and the children (domestic violence, sexual abuse, court orders etc.), working together, no matter how difficult, for the best interests of the children is a top priority.
+Moreover, this is why if anyone is considering a divorce it is so important to work with a team of family law experts like West End solicitors Peters May to ensure that the legal processes involved in a divorce are carried out as seamlessly as possible.

 Here are some guidelines: